christophd/christophd.github.io/_posts/2020-03-20-introducing-yaks.md

 {% endhighlight %}

 We always run the Camel K integration source within the target infrastructure including messaging transports, databases and other services.
-It is only natural to also move the verifying tests into this infrastructure in order to run the tests as part of the Kubernetes cluster.
-This way the tests can make use of all
+It is only natural to also move the verifying tests into this very same infrastructure in order to run the tests as part of the Kubernetes cluster.

-Kubernetes services including access to internal services, too.
-Also the tests are able to simulate 3rd party services or other microservices that are part of the processing logic in the Camel K route.
+This way the tests can make use of all Kubernetes services including access to internal services, too.
+Also the tests are able to simulate 3rd party services or other microservices that are part of the message processing logic in the Camel K route.

+In additional to all of that the BDD tests describe the given context, the events to occur and the expected outcome all in one single feature file.
+This declarative approach of testing fits best into the concept of operators and custom resources on Kubernetes that is being used in so many Cloud-Native services these days.

 ## How does it work?